sarinkhan/printrbot-ultra-metal/README.md

  As you can see i pretty much got all the upgrades that were available.
 The only one missing was the latest extruder dual gear design that improved on filament traction, but i already had such good results with the first upgrade that i didn't bother (it was a bit expensive too).

- The printer features a capacitive Z probe, and use it to do 3 points Z auto bed levelling.
+ The printer features a capacitive Z probe, and use it to do 3 points Z auto bed leveling.

 ## Aims of the project
 The hardware is quite good, perhaps some upgrades will come later, but now the worst thing with this printer is it's dated firmware from back then.
-I want to use the latest marlin firmware to enable bilinear bed levelling (a matrix of points and automated adjustment for the deformations of the bed rather than 3 points to calculate the average slope of the bed).
+I want to use the latest marlin firmware to enable [bilinear bed leveling](http://marlinfw.org/docs/features/auto_bed_leveling.html#types-of-automatic-bed-leveling) (a matrix of points and automated adjustment for the deformations of the bed rather than 3 points to calculate the average slope of the bed).
 While we're at it, i'll also enable linear advance, since it can increase significantly print quality.

 ## Hardware updates